developersec/windows-hello/README.md

+# Lates update 2018-03-11

+&lt;windows-hello&gt; custom web component is now migrated with the latest Polymer 2.0!

 # \<windows-hello\>

 &lt;windows-hello&gt; is a reusable custom web component used to authenticate with Windows Hello.
 This web component allows other web developers to easily integrate Windows Hello's Web Authentication into their web application